A/N: This is it, folks. Thanks very much for staying with this story and making it this far :)

 Ulquiorra – God of Despair and Visions (transforms into a half-human, half-bat)

-Please do let me know what you thought of this chapter ^^
+Please let me know what you thought of the ending, I'd be really grateful ^_^

 Disclaimer: Bleach belongs to Kubo Tite.